mcidclan/cloud-of-voxels/README.md

 replace the voxelmodels.cpp and voxelmodels.h by the generated files.
 Note that

-the provided example contains gap.
+the provided example contains gaps.
 From blender, before exporting, you need to

-subdivide the mesh until you don't see gaps anymore between the vertices.
+subdivide the mesh, until you don't see gaps anymore between the vertices.

 <br/>